Som-III/kagg-competition/README.md

 In this module we perform deep learning to classify brain tumor into 44 different classes
 # Dataset
 The dataset can be found on:-https://www.kaggle.com/datasets/fernando2rad/brain-tumor-mri-images-44c
+## MOdels used
+Xception
+Efficientnetv2
+average mean ensembling of both models